Learning In Community

 Facilitated and Taught by Pete and Marty Hinman in Room 220

-This class, primarily for women who come alone to church, is currently exploring the ways in which the Bible came into being as we now have it.
+This class, primarily for women who come alone to church, is currently exploring the ways in which the Bible speaks to current events and topics of interest.

-Facilitated and Taught by Hymonda Merkel in Room 105
+Facilitated by Hymonda Merkel and Taught by Various Class Members in Room 105

 Facilitated and Taught by Janet Nix in Room 121